ericsnowcurrently/cpython/Doc/c-api/refcounting.rst

 types.
 For such objects the reference count is essentially irrelevant.
 Immortal objects are especially useful if otherwise immutable.

-Note that, for now, the API for immortal objects is not available for general use and it should not be considered stable yet.
+Note that for now the API for immortal objects is not available for general use, by default.
+Users of the public C-API (but not the limited API) may opt in by defining ``_Py_IMMORTAL_OBJECTS``.
+This API should not be considered stable yet.

 .. c:function:: int _PyObject_IsImmortal(PyObject *o)